SpektraSystems/Azure-Arc-for-Kubernetes/02-Getting-started-with-On-Prem-Kubernetes-Cluster.md

    exit
    ```

- 7. You can chose to use any of the following methods -  Powershell through Visual Studio Code or throught direct Powershell terminal from the desktop for performing the remaining exercises
+ > Note: You can chose to use any of the following methods -  Powershell through Visual Studio Code or throught direct Powershell terminal from the desktop for performing the remaining exercises

-In this exercise, you explored about how to WSL and Windows Powershell to check if Kubernetes cluster is running in Hyper-V. In the next exercise, you will explore on onboarding the Kubernetes Clusters to Azure Arc.
+In this exercise, you explored about how to use WSL and Windows Powershell to check if Kubernetes cluster is running in Hyper-V. In the next exercise, you will explore on onboarding the Kubernetes Clusters to Azure Arc.